146 Years Ago

 “Do you mind me watching?”

-Wilhara glanced up at him, surprised.
-She bit her lip, then shook her head.
+Wilhara bit her lip, wide eyes surprised, then shook her head.
 After that she stared at her sketchbook for a while, her eyes glazing over when she finally continued drawing.
 Her hand seemed to move across the page without her even realizing it.

-Egil was content to just watch in silence, enjoying the peace of the moment.
+Egil felt content to just watch in silence, enjoying the rare peace of the moment.
 The longer they sat, the more tension eased out of him.

 It all returned with Devikra.